b-casey/OpenSMACX/README.md

   faction parameter.
 In these instances, it would actually be trying to do the diplomacy check against tutorialMoreBases value.
 There was a check to skip the pact check if the 2nd parameter was 0.
 The fix now accepts -1 or 0 to skip the pact check.
-* Various clean up and optimization of existing code.
-* Functions across every game related area with focus on Map.
-* Decompiled and redirected function count: 349

 v0.2.1
 * Some additional map functions to get ready for working on Path class.